ravecrocker/LoE-PrivateServer/patchedDLLs/readme.txt

 Changed the version string to v20140122-/mlp/
 Changed "Connecting to the official Legends of Equestria server" by "Connecting to the private Legends of Equestria server" Changed some other minor messages.
+Changed WebDataLoader to download files from the PrivateServer instead of the official server.

 LegendsOfEquestria.Shared.dll :
 Modified to ignore the chat filters.